maxpsq/ora-tools/spreadeasy/README.md

 ## How it works
 SpreadEasy relies on Oracle XML DB.
-The cursors provided are just used to generate XML documents via DBMS_XML package and then transformed to a spreadsheet via XSLT.
+The cursors provided are just used to generate XML documents via DBMS_XML package and then transformed to spreadsheet components via XSLT.
+The files are then zipped to the spreasheet archive you choosed.

 ## How to use it